Marketing for dispensaries may sound like a breezy job. While it is highly rewarding and so much fun, cannabis marketing is far from easy!

 Another way to get involved is by joining in community clean-ups and other community improvement initiatives.
 Not only does it show you care but it’s a great way to connect with your community outside of the shop.
 This can strengthen relationships and get you in front of a whole new group of potential customers.

 Some cannabis brands have clout and bring hype to any shop they’re in.
 Other brands can’t offer access to that type of audience but can help you create a reason for people to visit your shop, including matched discounts, merchandise giveaways, or limited edition products.

+Branding cannabis companies can be an afterthought for many operators.
 Choose partners that align with who you are and what you stand for.
 Creating an aligned partnership will increase both the short- and long-term value of sharing audiences.